code-with-amitk/Code-examples/System-Design/Concepts/Databases/README.md

 - **Advantages**
   - Faster.
 Since disk access is always slower than RAM
 - **Applications?** Where response time is critical.
 Eg: Telecom equiments, Jet communications etc

 <a name=prob></a>
+### 2.1 Problems
+#### A. RAM is volatile = [Availability](/System-Design/Concepts/Terms)
+- Means data is lost as power is gone or some failure.
+- **How imdb solves this?**
+  - _1._ Snapshot files, or, checkpoint images, which record the state of the database at a given moment in time.
+  - _2._ Transaction logging, which records changes to the database in a journal file
+  - _3._ Non-Volatile DIMM (NVDIMM)
+  - _4._ Non-volatile random-access memory (NVRAM)
+  - _5._ Replication
+#### B. Expensive
+- RAM is always costlier than Disk, Huge amounts cannot be stored here.
+- _Which data should be stored?_ Most frequently used data/ frequently changing data.